Nonlinear Coupling between Motional Modes in Trapped Ion Quantum Processors: Simulations

 \emph{Penning--trap simulations.} Here $\mathrm{evs}$ is stored componentwise as $[\,\Delta x,\Delta y,\Delta z,\Delta v_x,\Delta v_y,\Delta v_z\,]$ for all $N$ ions.
 After forming $\delta x_i,\delta y_i,\delta z_i$ (scaled by $\ell_0$) and $\delta v_{x,i},\delta v_{y,i},\delta v_{z,i}$ (scaled by $v_0$) in the lab frame, we transform velocities into the crystal’s rotating frame at angular frequency $\omega_r$:

 Componentwise,

 We then add the summed $\delta\mathbf{r}$ and rotated $\delta\mathbf{v}$ to the ensemble.
-Amplitudes $a_m$ are set per mode (random phases when sampling a thermal ensemble), and $\ell_0$ and $v_0$ are the natural length and velocity scales provided by the mode--analysis routine.
+Amplitudes $a_m$ are set per mode with random phases, and $\ell_0$ and $v_0$ are the natural length and velocity scales, $v_0 = \omega_0 l_0$, where $l_0$ is defined in Eq.~\eqref{eq:characteristic_energy_and_length}, and $\omega_0$ is a characteristic frequency scale (e.g., the single-ion axial trapping frequency $\omega_z$ in linear chains).